 With mirrorless cameras becoming all the rage these days, it was just a matter of time before we found ourselves swarmed by so many offerings that could make your head spin if you’re not completely sure what you’re looking in your next camera.
 With every familiar brand being present on the market and with a choice of many different sensors, body sizes, price points and so on, it has never been easier to find a device that could fit your every need and allow you to make the most out of your photography or videography requirements.
 Still, some manufacturers did take their sweet time to come up with products that could bring the attention of the most demanding users out there (two of them in particular) and were only dabbling in the entry-level and mid-end segment of the market up until now.
 We are of course talking about Nikon and Canon, the most prominent DSLR brands, the maker of Nikon D7200.
 But only recently in the position to offer mirrorless cameras that can compete with the best out there.
 Nikon has already tried to make the impact on the market with their Nikon 1 series of cameras but didn’t enjoy much success with them because of their relatively small sensors and a limited number of available lenses.

-So, they’ve decided to take things more seriously this time around and tackle the enthusiast part of the market instead (which makes sense considering they’ve been creating excellent high-end DSLRs for many years now and have all the necessary experience to create a flagship camera) and the result of their effort is the new Z-series of mirrorless devices, with the Z7 model being the top-end and the Z6 the more mainstream offering.
+So, they’ve decided to take things more seriously this time around and tackle the enthusiast part of the market instead (which makes sense considering they’ve been creating excellent high-end DSLRs for many years now and have all the necessary experience to create a flagship camera) and the result of their effort is the new Z-series of mirrorless devices, with the Nikon Z7 model being the top-end and the Z6 the more mainstream offering.
 Both of them bring full-frame sensors, a plethora of useful features like in-body image stabilization, 4K recording, high-quality EVFs, sharp and responsive touchscreens, but also very decent battery life and very good build quality, making them a very interesting choice for existing Nikon users or those that were curious about the brand but weren’t excited at a prospect of owning a DSLR.
 This time around we are taking a look at the least expensive offering of the two, the Nikon Z6 (we will also be looking at the Z7 in the near future, so stick around our website for that particular review).

 What’s great about the Z6 right from the start is that it doesn’t sacrifice a lot in terms of its capabilities and features to reach its lower price point and can still be considered a flagship camera for those that prefer smaller file sizes and don’t want to deal with more demanding 45-megapixel photos produced by the Z7 itself (like wedding and sports photographers that have to rummage through a large number of images because of the nature of their work).
 Now, let us see if Nikon has truly done enough to produce a device that will battle it out with the likes of Sony, Canon or Leica (the only companies so far that offer full-frame mirrorless cameras) and with the usually cheaper, but increasingly more powerful APS-C and micro 4/3 cameras brought on by the likes of Fujifilm, Olympus and Panasonic.
 Will Z6 make it to be one of Nikon’s best cameras in the market?